cmell05/ThePomodoroTimer/README.md

 📖 How to Use

 1.Sign Up and Login:
-  Navigate to the signup page, create an account, and log in.
+ • Navigate to the signup page, create an account, and log in.

 2.Use the Timer:
-  Click Start to begin the timer.
+ • Click Start to begin the timer.
 The timer starts with 25 minutes for Work Time.
 After 25 minutes, the timer automatically switches to a 5-minute Break Time.
-  Use the Reset button to stop the timer and reset it to 25 minutes.
+ • Use the Reset button to stop the timer and reset it to 25 minutes.

 3.Manage Tasks:
-  Add tasks using the input field and mark tasks as complete upon completion Track task completion
+ • Add tasks using the input field and mark tasks as complete upon completion

+ •Track task completion

 4.View Analytics:
-  Click on View Analytics to see completed session data, including the number of Pomodoro sessions completed and associated tasks.
+ • Click on View Analytics to see completed session data, including the number of Pomodoro sessions completed and associated tasks.